 Everyone has heard of the 30-year fixed-rate mortgage – it’s far and away the most popular type of loan out there.
 Why?
 Because it’s the easiest to understand, and presents no risk of adjusting during the entire loan term.

 But what about the 5/1 ARM?
 Do you even know what a 5/1 ARM is?
 What the heck is that slash doing there!?
-It looks confusing.
+This looks confusing…

 Put simply, the 5/1 ARM is an adjustable-rate mortgage with a 30-year term that’s fixed for the first five years and adjustable for the remaining 25 years.
 That means it’s a hybrid ARM.
 Partially fixed, and partially adjustable.

 After the first five years are up, the interest rate can adjust once annually, both up or down.
-That’s the 5/1 broken down for you.
-Disregard that pesky slash.
+That’s where the 1 comes in, as in one adjustment per year.
+Whew, there you have it, 5/1 broken down into terms we can all understand.
+Oh, and disregard that pesky slash.

 5/1 ARM Rates Are Lower.
 That’s the Draw